What Is a Lean Manufacturing System and How Does the Tech Work?

 It's now very easy to navigate directly to a destination that before may have taken much longer (assuming we didn't get lost in the process).

-- Heijunka (Level scheduling): Production scheduling based on similar process
+Heijunka (Level scheduling): Production scheduling based on similar processes

-- Poka-Yoke: A method of error proofing the production process through detection and prevention of the causes of defects.
+Poka-Yoke: A method of error-proofing the production process through the detection and prevention of the causes of defects.

-- Root Cause Analysis: A process of digging down layer by layer into a problem until the root cause is found.
+Root Cause Analysis: A process of digging down layer by layer into a problem until the root cause is found.
 Once the root cause is found, the underlying issue can be resolved.
-One common method is 5 Why’s (Asking “why” 5 times until you get to the root of the issue).
+One common method is "Five Whys" (Asking “why” five times until you get to the root of the issue).

-- 5S: Is focused on organizing a work area for efficiency.
-It involves 1) Sort, 2) Set in order, 3) Shine, 4) Standardize, 5) Sustain.
+5S: Is focused on organizing a work area for efficiency.
+It involves 1) Sort, 2) Set in order, 3) Shine, 4) Standardize, and 5) Sustain.